Hemiptera : Aphididae

 Predators such as hover fly larvae, lacewing larvae and ladybird beetles are also quite efficient and can decimate an Aphid colony in less than a week.

-If treatment is required, spray with Yates Nature’s Way Vegie & Herb Spray.
-It’s ready to use and perfect for use on vegies, herbs, fruits and ornamental plants.
-There is no withholding period, so you don’t have to wait to eat vegies, fruits or herbs – simply wash before eating.
+If treatment is required, spray with Yates Pyrethrum Insect Pest Gun.
+It’s ready to use and perfect for use on vegies, fruit and ornamental plants and there is only a one day withholding period.
+Yates Pyrethrum Insect Pest Gun contains natural pyrethrin extracts from the pyrethrum daisy and kills pests on contact.
 For large infestations on multiple plants, use Yates Nature’s Way Vegie & Herb Spray Concentrate.
-The concentrate can be mixed and diluted in a sprayer to make up larger volumes of the ready-to-use spray.
+This insecticidal soap concentrate can be mixed and diluted in a sprayer, with the 200 mL pack making up to 13 litres of spray.
 It does not keep for more than 24 hours, so only make up what is required.

 Image above: Aphids attacking new growth of rose